IsmeilHachem/nimbusnerd/blogs/Azure Storage.md

 ## 🌑 Blob Storage

-Blob storage, also known as "object store", stores large amounts of unstructured data.
-Blobs are ideal for:
+Blob storage, also known as "object store", stores vast amounts of unstructured data.
+Blobs are perfect for:

 - Serving images/documents directly to the browser
 - Storing files for distributed access